Meet the Artist // Esteban Patino

 It’s funny – when I started working with the alphabet pieces, I wanted to work with representing language, working with text, and then that became sculpture, which became more random abstraction.
 I am very aware of when it stops giving me what I want, then I’ll drop it.
 My work is not like that phrase ‘’one-trick pony’’ – my body of work may seem similar in a way, but it’s very broad.

-That red painting on top, and the [mountain one] were the first ones that I did with a background behind the same letter repeating itself.
+There were ones that I did with a background behind that was the same letter repeating itself.
 Adding the black shapes started within the last four or five months before coming here, and it was the perfect excuse to explore that more here, instead of what I did last time, which was collage.
 I’m finding things as I go, as well.

 Infinite possibilities.